stelzinga/MF/MGT_99.Legend.md

 ### 20240310
 - Updated [### Controlling] in [## Profile Overview] to highlight that Checks can be done standalone or embedded.
 Same update was made in [## Controlling].
 - Updated Change Goals in [## Profile Overview] and [## Planning]

+### 20240725
+- Updated [### Profile Tree Explained] with an addition to Direct cost for Risk Management in form of additional Staff to measure and mitigate Risk.
+- Updated [## Management] added details to Management versus Governance

 ### Planned